minhdua/nd081-c3-Migrating-Non-Native-Cloud-Applications-project-starter/README.md

   - **Service Tier:** Basic Service Plan - B1
   - **Monthly Cost:** $13.14
   - **Explanation:**
-    - The Basic Service Plan provides sufficient features for message queueing.
+      - The Basic Service Plan provides enough capabilities for message queuing.
-    - B1 is selected for cost efficiency while meeting the needs of the application.
+      - B1 was chosen for cost effectiveness while meeting the application's needs.
-    - Azure Service Bus facilitates asynchronous communication between the web app and Azure Functions.
+      - Azure Service Bus supports asynchronous communication between the web application and Azure Functions.

 - **Storage Accounts:**
   - **Service Tier:** Storage (general purpose v1)
   - **Monthly Cost:** (Not specified in the table)
   - **Explanation:**
-    - Storage Accounts are likely used for storing static assets, logs, or other data.
+      - A Storage account can be used to store static assets, logs, or other data.
-    - General-purpose v1 is a standard storage tier suitable for various storage needs.
+      - General-purpose v1 is a standard storage tier suitable for many storage needs.
-    - The cost depends on the amount of data stored and operations performed.
+      - Costs depend on the amount of data stored and operations performed.

 This architecture enables efficient handling of user interactions, background processing, and communication between components, ensuring a cost-effective and scalable solution for the application.